Coaster Enthusiasts of Canada

 (Image: A Rear View of The `Giant Dipper')

-(Vancouver Public Library Photo)
+(Vancouver Public Library Photo #11690)

-Another wrinkle in the statistics of this ride was introduced by coaster enthusiast Tyler Eaves of Greenville, North Carolina.
+Another descrepancy in the statistics of this ride was introduced by coaster enthusiast Tyler Eaves of Greenville, North Carolina.
 He feels that a lift height of under 20 metres is too short for a ride length of 1500 metres.
 Tyler notes that a count of the structure's levels indicates a height of perhaps 31 to 35 metres, which is more in keeping with a ride of that length.
 35 metres would return a frictionless top speed of about 94 km/h.
 However, given that the first drop does not go to ground level would reduce this.
-An estimate from photos is that the drop bottoms out at 3 to 5 metres above ground level.
+His estimate from photos is that the drop bottoms out at 3 to 5 metres above ground level.
 Taking the highest values from above gives a drop of 30 metres for a frictionless speed of 87 km/h.
 That is about 36% faster than indicated in a newspaper article of the time.
 Research continues.

 Giant Dipper